Last updated: May 29, 2026

 Reality check

-DDS is not for same-day pain care.
-Some counties may have long waits or limited volunteer dentists.
-If you have pain, infection, or swelling, use urgent care first and keep DDS as a longer-term option.
+DDS is not emergency care.
+It may take time to be screened and matched, and a volunteer dentist may not be available in every area.
+If you have swelling, fever, bleeding, or severe pain, use urgent care first and keep DDS as a longer-term path.

 Health centers and local low-cost clinics